InQuest/ThreatIngestor/README.rst

 Support
 -------

 If you need help getting set up, or run into any issues, feel free to open an Issue_.
-You can also reach out to `@InQuest`_ on Twitter.
+You can also reach out to `@InQuest`_ on Twitter or read more about us on the web at https://www.inquest.net.

 We'd love to hear any feedback you have on ThreatIngestor, its documentation, or how you're putting it to work for you!